Shalva Kikodze

 Shalva Kikodze (შალვა ქიქოძე; 1894–1921) was a Georgian expressionist painter, graphic artist and theatre decorator.
 Together with Lado Gudiashvili and David Kakabadze, he is considered a key figure in Georgian art of the early 20th century.

 Biography

+He was born in a remote Georgian village Bakhvi, Guria, Georgia.
+From 1914 to 1918, he studied at Moscow School of Painting, Sculpture and Architecture.
+In 1916, he took part in an expedition to the Georgian village Nabakhtevi and made copies of the 15th-century murals from the local church.